Yosemite0/SSD_IIIT/Lab5/README.md

 - Ensure that `styles.css` is in the same directory as `index.html` and `videoPage.html` for the styling to be applied correctly.

 ## Assumptions
-Both HTML files are using the same CS file.
+Both HTML files are using the same CSS file.

 ### Question 1